apache/incubator-pegasus-website/_docs/en/api/geo.md

 Hilbert curve encoding in S2:
 - Encoding can be seen as a 4-digit numerical encoding
-- Encoding is done layer by layer from left to right, with a maximum of 30 layers
+- Encoding is done level by level from left to right, with a maximum of 30 levels
 - A code represents a geographic block area, and the longer the code, the smaller the area
 - The complete encoding is a sub-region of its prefix encoding, with each parent region consisting of four sub-regions.
 For example, `00`, `01`, `02`, and `03` are sub-regions of `0`, and the union of the sub-regions equal to the region of the prarent's.
 - Numerically continuous values are also geographically adjacent, for example, the range of regions for `00` and `01` is adjacent, and the range of regions for `0122` and `0123` is also adjacent

 ## Encoding accuracy

-The Hilbert curve encoding in S2 consists of 30 bytes, each representing a layer partition.
-The following table shows the area and number of individual cells in each layer.
+The Hilbert curve encoding in S2 consists of 30 bytes, each representing a level partition.
+The following table shows the area and number of individual cells in each level.

 | **level** | **min area** | **max area** | **average area** | **units** | **Number of cells** |
 |-----------|--------------|--------------|------------------|-----------|---------------------|